-Aside from a musical experience, the tour is also a transformative experience, as Greg shares his advocacy of spreading heroism among the people who joins his tour.
+Aside from a musical experience, the tour is also a transformative experience as Greg shares his advocacy of spreading heroism among the people who join his tour.
 Greg shares his vision of Lakbayani, which is rooted in the words “lakbay”, meaning journey, and “bayani”, extending to the Filipino concept of “bayanihan”, which in essence means heroism.
-“My vision is to be able to impart the spirit of bayanihan through my tours, and that every person would see themselves as heroes, contributing to the betterment of society”, says Greg.
+“My vision is to be able to impart the spirit of bayanihan through my tours, and that every person would see themselves as heroes, contributing for the betterment of society”, says Greg.

 I was privileged to have experienced his “Manila Bay-ani” walking tour.
 As both a music lover and history lover, I’d say it’s definitely by far the coolest walking tour that I’ve ever been to.

 The tour begins with lunch at the Aristocrat restaurant in Roxas Boulevard.
 The highlight of the lunch is the Adobo Flying Saucer which is actually the jumping point of our journey through time.
 Greg explains how the classic Filipino dish Adobo connects us to our ancient roots.
 Before leaving the restaurant, Greg starts a brief activity, of which would be revisited at the later parts of the tour.

 Right outside the Aristocrat is the first stop, by Rajah Sulayman’s monument.
 In the middle of his discussion, Greg pulls out his iPod and portable speaker.
 Beats started blasting, and the master rapper started busting out his rhymes with the Lakbayani theme song in full spirits.
 It was definitely an attraction as passers by stopped to watch, bobbing their heads with the beat.
 It’s not everyday you’d see a rap performance in the streets of Manila after all.

 Right after the special number, we headed towards Manila Bay for the next part of the tour.